Vans like the 2022 GMC Savana have cargo space that can be secured to keep valuables safe from the elements and theft. - Photo: General Motors

 “That’s why working with a fleet account executive is so important to match your business needs to the capabilities of the trucks and vans your OEM sells,” Peper said.

-Sowers said one of the biggest concerns would be creating an unsafe operating condition for workers or the general public.
+Sowers said one of the biggest concerns would be creating unsafe operating conditions for workers or the general public.

-“Overloading or improperly loading a vehicle can cause concerns with handling, braking, and increase the risk of accidents.
-Additionally, overloading also increases wear and component failure, causing additional downtime and reducing vehicle’s overall life.
-If you go over the vehicle’s gross vehicle weight rating, you won’t be able to transport everything you’ll need to the job site safely,” he explained.
+“Overloading or improperly loading a vehicle can cause handling and braking concerns and increase the risk of accidents.
+Additionally, overloading increases wear and component failure, causing additional downtime and reducing the vehicle’s overall life.
+If you go over the vehicle’s gross vehicle weight rating, you won’t be able to safely transport everything you’ll need to the job site,” he explained.

 The 2021 Ram ProMaster van can haul a heavy payload, but is less proficient at towing heavy trailers. - Photo: Ram